 For marriage, see bhava-7, 7th-from-Chandra, navamsha, and Shukra.

 psycho-emotional relationships based on ancient memory of:

-For male-female partnerships, the 7th-from angle resembles Zukra thus is a fairly easy placement for the feminine harmonizing energy.
-However the 7th-from angle is less suitable for Ravi-like male self-centered energy.
-Therefore the situation is different for male vs female perspectives, and it is different between the first vs second marriages for the female.
+For masculine-feminine partnerships, the 7th-from angle resembles Shukra thus is a fairly easy placement for the feminine harmonizing energy.
+However, the 7th-from angle is less suitable for Ravi-like male self-centered energy.
+Therefore, the situation is different for male vs female perspectives, and it is different between the first lifepartnership vs second lifepartnership for the female.

 Surya in 7th-from-Chandra

 The partner is often a center-stage personality, requiring attention and applause.
 Selfishness to the point of narcissism and a propensity for romantic drama may be attributes of the spouse.

 since Surya is the enemy of yuvati-karaka Shukra, the lifepartner may affect the native adversely, due to their self-referential romantic behaviors or narcissistic inability to put another's welfare before one's own

 The lifepartner may be a person of highly developed or dominant willpower, independent to a fault and capable of individual actions.